 Additional data source: Animal Diversity Web

 Acanthaster planci, commonly known as the crown-of-thorns starfish, is a large, multiple-armed starfish (or seastar) that usually preys upon hard, or stony, coral polyps (Scleractinia).
-The crown-of-thorns receives its name from venomous thorn-like spines that cover its upper surface or the crown of thorns of Jesus.
+The crown-of-thorns receives its name from venomous thorn-like spines that cover its upper surface or the crown of thorns.
 It is one of the largest sea stars in the world, the largest being probably the sunflower seastar (Pycnopodia helianthoides).

 A. planci has a very wide Indo-Pacific distribution.
 It occurs at tropical and subtropical latitudes from the Red Sea and the east African coast across the Pacific Ocean, across the Indian Ocean to the west coast of Central America.
 It occurs where coral reefs or hard coral communities occur in this region.